pytorch/tensordict/docs/source/reference/tensorclass.rst

   >>> data[0] = data2[0]
   UserWarning: Meta data at 'non_tensordata' may or may not be equal, this may result in undefined behaviours

-Even though ``@tensorclass`` supports torch functions like cat and stack, the non-tensor / meta data is not validated.
+Even though ``@tensorclass`` supports torch functions like :func:`~torch.cat` and :func:`~torch.stack`, the non-tensor / meta data is not validated.
 The torch operation is performed on the tensor data and while returning the output, the non-tensor / meta data of the first tensor class object is considered.
 User needs to make sure that all the list of tensor class objects have the same non-tensor data to avoid discrepancies

 Here is an example: